-Certain extraordinary exhibit components, such as fossils, are considered inexhaustible assets with an indefinite useful life.
+Certain extraordinary exhibit components, such as fossils, are considered inexhaustible assets with an indefinite useful life and are therefore not depreciated.

 Museum Collections and Archives

 The Museum's collections consist of approximately 30,000 artifacts used primarily for educational activities encompassing interpretations, discovery spaces, exhibits, lectures, classes, demonstrations, reference services, or other programs.
 The Museum also has a historical and archival collection that documents the history of the institution.
 The composition of the Museum's collections by artifact type is as follows: